JasonYuan869/AutoWaifuClaimerV3/README.md

 Windows/Linux binaries have not been created and I don't think I will unless there is a strong demand for them.

+## Docker Steps

+- Download & Install Docker Desktop (Windows is awful so it will likely restart then ask you to install a Linux Kernel)

+- Update `.env` file `waifu_list/lovelist.txt` and `waifu_list/lovelist.txt`.

+- Update `config/config.py` file.
+(Requires credentials, do NOT VC with credentials loaded)

+- In terminal, start firefox container: `docker run -d -p 4446:4444 -v /dev/shm:/dev/shm selenium/standalone-firefox`

 ## Credits
 Regex strings for parsing the Mudae embed was adapted from Znunu's EzMudae module available at https://github.com/Znunu/EzMudae.